Atrangi Re: Plot

-One day, just before Sajjad's firewalking performance, the Suryavanshis replaced the artificial fuel with real fuel, which immolates Sajjad.
-Among the audience, Manjari realizes that Sajjad is burning and runs to him to save him, but both die together in the flames in front of little Rinku.
-This shapes up her paracosm with Sajjad all the way into adulthood, a fact that Vishu and MS had already realized, causing them to play along.
-This ends when "Sajjad" disappears and Rinku runs back to Vishu, who was distributing sweets to others telling that his wife has returned.
+One day, just before Sajjad's firewalking performance, the Suryavanshis replaced the artificial fuel with real fuel, which immolated Sajjad.
+Among the audience, Manjari realises that Sajjad is burning and runs to him to save him, but both die together in the flames in front of little Rinku.
+This shapes up her paracosm with Sajjad all the way into adulthood, a fact that Vishu and MS had already realised, causing them to play along.
+This ends when "Sajjad" disappears and Rinku runs back to Vishu, who was distributing sweets to others saying that his wife has returned.
 The two finally reconcile and it is shown in parallel that Vishu is carrying Rinku, just like Sajjad would carry a young Rinku.